mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 ```

 Directional lights have a position and a target.
 Both default to 0, 0, 0.
 In our
-case we're setting the light's position to -1, 2, 4 so it's slightly on the left
+case we're setting the light's position to -1, 2, 4 so it's slightly on the left,
-above and behind our camera.
+above, and behind our camera.
 The target is still 0, 0, 0 so it will shine
 toward the origin.

 We also need to change the material.
 The `MeshBasicMaterial` is not affected by